flutter/website/faq.md

 ### What is inside the Flutter SDK?

 * Heavily optimized, mobile-first 2D rendering engine with excellent support for text
-* Functional-reactive framework
+* Modern react-style framework
 * Rich set of widgets for Android and iOS
 * APIs for unit and integration tests
 * Interop and plugin APIs to connect to the system and 3rd-party SDKs